The Decades Reading Challenge continues, and for the month of April, we’ll be reading books set in the 1940s.

 The early and mid-1940s were largely consumed by World War II.
-There are some wonderful books this period in world history, but don’t worry, we also managed to find some books set in the 1940s that do not mention nazis!
+There are some heart-breaking, but important, books from this period in world history, but don’t worry, we also managed to find some books set in the 1940s that have a lighter feel!

 Major World Events of the 1940s

 - Aggression in World War II, which officially began in 1939, continues in 1940 when Germany invades Denmark, Norway, France, Luxembourg, Belgium, and the Netherlands.
 Germany also begins “The Blitz,” bombing London in an attempt to weaken the British Royal Air Force.

 - During 1940, Franklin D. Roosevelt is elected for an unprecedented third term as the U.S. president.
 The same year, President Roosevelt institutes the first military draft in the United States during peacetime.

 - Starting in the early 1940s, the Tuskegee Institute was at the forefront of helping prepare young African-American pilots to fight for freedom in the skies.

 - During 1941 Soviet Russia and Japan sign a non-aggression pact, becoming allies with Germany.
 The Siege of Leningrad begins as German troops enter the Soviet Union, the siege lasted until 1944.

 - On December 7, 1941, Japan launched a surprise attack on the U.S. naval base in Pearl Harbor, Hawaii, which finally brought the United States into the War.
 Italy and Germany also declare war on the U.S.